cavfan96/advanced-git/exercises/Exercise4-MergingAndReReRe.md

 Fast forward commits happen when the base branch (the one you created your branch on) hasn't changed after you branched from it.
 The history is linear.

-You'll usuaully see a fast-forward happening on the master branch after merging in a feature, like this:
+You'll usually see a fast-forward happening on the master branch after merging in a feature, like this:

 ![before ff](https://user-images.githubusercontent.com/2030983/31261121-f747408a-aa17-11e7-8377-e009019707a0.png)